 The Associated Students of Notre Dame de Namur University (ASNDNU) is the official student governing body of the University.
-ASNDNU represents the interests of all students through their participation in the governance of the University.
+ASNDNU represents the interests of all students through its participation in the governance of the University.
 ASNDNU also charters numerous clubs and organizations representing students' cultural, academic, and social interests.
-All students enrolled at the University are welcome to participate in Senate meetings.
+All students enrolled at the University are welcome to participate in weekly Senate meetings.

 At the end of each Spring semester, the University honors its graduates with a commencement ceremony held on the NDNU campus.
 (See the Academic Calendar for dates.)
 The ceremony features a procession of the University's graduates, faculty, administration, Board of Trustees, and honorees.
-The program is highlighted by speeches from a graduating undergraduate and graduate student, along with a distinguished invited speaker.
+The program is highlighted by speeches from a graduating undergraduate and graduate student along with a distinguished invited speaker.
 The ceremony concludes with the conferring of degrees.

-The University celebrates the beginning of each academic year with this formal gathering that includes an academic procession, a featured speaker, and a welcome to the new students from the President, Provost, and campus community.
+The University celebrates the beginning of each academic year with this formal gathering that includes an academic procession, a featured speaker, and a welcome to the new students from the President, Provost and campus community.

 Notre Dame de Namur University offers membership in the following honor societies: